What is the Conventional Medical Treatment for Hepatitis C?

 - Menstrual and menopausal changes

-Ribavirin, an antiviral drug that suppresses the Hepatitis C virus is commonly used in conjunction with interferon to treat Hepatitis C. When used alone, Ribavirin promptly brings down liver enzymes but the results don’t last long and liver enzymes go back up.
-The best success for sustained results has been shown when treatment consists of pegylated interferon/peginterferon (a time-released, longer acting interferon), and Ribavirin combined.
+Ribavirin, an antiviral drug that suppresses the Hepatitis C virus is commonly used in conjunction with other medications to treat Hepatitis C. When used alone, Ribavirin promptly brings down liver enzymes but the results don’t last long and liver enzymes go back up.
 Similar to interferon side effects, Ribavirin has been known to cause anemia, thyroid disease, hypertension and depression.
 Pregnant women and anyone with cardiovascular disease should not take Ribavirin.
 Ribavirin can cause birth defects so it is important for both men and women to use an effective form of contraception.

 On May 13, 2011, the U.S. Food and Drug Administration (FDA) approved two prescription medications Victrelis™ (boceprevir) and Incivek™ (telaprevir) for use in combination with peginterferon alfa and ribavirin to treat chronic Hepatitis C genotype 1 infection in those who have not been treated before or who have failed previous Hepatitis C treatment.
 These two drugs are protease inhibitors.
 They are direct acting antiviral drugs against the Hepatitis C virus.
-Since then, the manufacturer of Incivek™ announced its discontinuation as of August 2014.
+Since then, the manufacturer of Incivek™ announced its discontinuation as of August 2014 and the manufacturer of Victrelis™ will discontinue at the end of 2015.

-On October 4, 2014 a new medication called Harvoni® was approved combining sofosbuvir and ledipasvir.
-This single daily tablet is not used in combination with interferon.
+On October 4, 2014 a new medication called Harvoni® (ledipasvir and sofosbuvir) was approved combining sofosbuvir and ledipasvir.
+This single daily tablet for the treatment of HCV genotype 1 is not used in combination with interferon.
+Two months later, Viekira Pak™ (ombitasvir, paritaprevir and ritonavir) was approved for those with HCV genotype 1 including those patients with compensated cirrhosis.

 There are contraindications with each of these medications and it is important to note that not all people are candidates for receiving them.
 Speak with your specialist.